-As a rule you must repay any overpaid credits.
-They will continue to reclaim any overpayments while they review your dispute.
+As a rule, you must repay overpaid tax credits.
+But, they will continue to reclaim any overpayments while they review your dispute.

 Fill in the government tax credit dispute form TC846 if you feel you should not have to pay back the money.

 There are deadlines for disputing tax credits.
-You should send your dispute form to them within 3 months of:
+Send the dispute form to them within 3 months of either:

-A similar process applies to those who request a mandatory reconsideration.
+A similar process applies to those who requested a mandatory reconsideration.
 In this case, send in the tax credit dispute form within 3 months of getting the reconsideration decision.